poole/hyde/hydejack/_posts/2018-06-30-introducing-hydejack-8.md

   It introduces Cover Pages, Offline Support, and soon...
 Dark Mode.
 ---

 After a long wait, Hydejack 8 finally sees the day of its release.
-It makes Hydejack look more elegant (no more super bold headings) and introduces features to make your site more impressive to first time visitors, and load faster for repeat visitors.
+It makes Hydejack look more elegant (no more super bold headings) and introduces features that make your site more impressive to first time visitors, while loading faster for repeat visitors.

 ### Cover Pages

 The new design doubles down on Hydejack as your personal site.
-The new cover page lets visitors know at a glance what you're about, showing your logo or profile picture, tagline or description, and your selection of social media icons.
+The new Cover Pages let visitors know what you're about at a glance, showing your logo or profile picture, tagline or description, and selection of social media icons.

 <figure>
   <video alt="Cover page slide animation" src="/assets/video/cover-page.mp4" class="border" controls muted autoplay loop><img re-ignore src="/assets/img/cover-page.jpg"/></video>